The 8th Virginia Regiment

 Gabriel Neville

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
-Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.
+Its ten companies formed near the frontier, from the Cumberland Gap to Pittsburgh.

 Categories